What is KVAR in Electrical? Full Form, Formula

 Q(kVAR) = √(|S(kVA)|2 - P(kW)2)

 KVAR calculation is very useful when we need to measure the reactive power of the circuit or compensate for the reactive power.
 The reactive power is balanced by using capacitor banks.
-So, in this case, we should measure reactive power for both the capacitor and circuit.
+So, in this case, we should measure reactive power for both the capacitor and the circuit.

 Read Also: